zuriel0001/alx-portfolio_project/README.md

 ## Features

-- You can choose to play with the computer or a colleague.
+- You can choose to play with the computer or a friend.
 - You can see the rules of the game and the score board on the game page.
 - You can reset the game after each section so as to play again
 - You can go back to the home page anytime by clicking the "BACK TO HOME" button.